 Cultural organisations are already working closely with the Economic Development Department to develop tourism.
 This objective seeks to extend and develop this growing partnership.
 It will involve tourism and cultural providers working closely to identify which programmes have the most impact.
-Enhancing and nurturing existing festivals and events, e.g. the Battle of Flowers, or helping to develop new events within a structures and carefully planned programme.
-Niche markets could also be developed, such as active arts and crafts, heritage, archaeology and environmental based holidays - following the example of the Herpetological Conservation Trust who undertake scrub clearance as volunteers in order to see amphibians and reptiles unique to Jersey.
+Enhancing and nurturing existing festivals and events or helping to develop new events within a structured and carefully planned programme.
+Niche markets could also be developed, such as active arts and crafts, heritage, archaeology and environmental based holidays.